pongstr/bxn/CONTRIBUTING.md

 #### Coding Style

-- We've setup the `.editorconfig`, if your editor doesn't support it you can use your brain to parse it.
+- We've setup the `.editorconfig`, if your editor doesn't support it you can let your brain to parse it which is extremely hard (you can do it! but the output might not be accurate in some cases).
 This will keep our diffs as clean as possible and easier to read.
 - We're no Puppet or Ruby pros but the main idea is to write your code as readable as possible, we want things done here the right, better way properly and well thought of, "getting it done" or "it's working anyway" is not